Independence equivalence classes of paths: Factorisation of the Independence Polynomials of and

 Both of these are irreducible polynomials. \end{example} \begin{example} We have

 \end{example} \begin{example} We have

 It so happens that

-which explains why $K_4-e\cup P_2$ is independence equivalent to $C_6$. \end{example} \begin{example} The case of $P_{10}$ having many independence equivalent graphs was raised by Beaton, Brown and Cameron~\cite{beaton}.
-By factorising $I(P_{10},x)$, we can see why.
+which explains why $K_4-e\cup P_2$ is independence equivalent to $C_6$. \end{example} \begin{example} As mentioned in the previous section, $\mathcal{I}(P_{10})$ contains ten graphs~\cite{beaton}.
+We can determine which graphs are in $\mathcal{I}(P_{10})$ by another approach, namely, that of factorising $I(P_{10},x)$.

-Some (connected) graphs are listed below with their independence polynomial.
+Some of the graphs mentioned in the previous section are listed below with their independence polynomial.

-By combining them in various ways, we can generate a total of ten graphs (including $P_{10}$) which are independence equivalent to $P_{10}$.
+We can see which of these graphs' independence polynomials can be multiplied together to give $I(P_{10},x)$.

 \end{example}